-Climbing and access information for this peak is found on page 223.
+Climbing and access information for this peak is on Page 223 of the book.

 Dave Pahlas described his ascent as follows:

-“Then, the rain clouds rolled in and slowed me even more.
+“Then the rain clouds rolled in and slowed me even more.
 After about 30 minutes hunkered down among the trees, I finally decided there would be no thunder and lightning with this storm.
 So I donned my 79-cent emergency parka and continued onward and upward through the drizzle.
-I was relieved when I finally reached the ridgeline, as that’s where the climbing got much less steep.
-The exposure to the north was huge, but fortunately there was a solid route most of the way on the south side of the east ridge.
-The crux of the climb was about 100 feet below the summit, and a nasty loose class 4 section that I eventually got past after trying a few different options.”
+I was relieved when I finally reached the ridgeline, as that’s where the climbing became much easier.
+The exposure to the north was huge, but fortunately there was a solid route most of the way on the south side of the East Ridge.
+The crux of the climb was about 100 vertical feet below the summit, and a nasty loose Class 4 section that I eventually got past after trying a few different options.”

-“The rain let up just before I reached the summit, and I got to enjoy the views from this seldom-climbed peak for awhile before heading down.
-On the way back, I elected to avoid the crux and descended a steep scree gully down the south face.
-It was time consuming to carefully make my way about 1500 feet down the loose gully, but it allowed me to bypass the crumbling and exposed rock on the crux of the ridge.
+“The rain let up just before I reached the summit and I got to enjoy the views from this seldom-climbed peak for a while before heading down.
+On the way back, I elected to avoid the crux and descended a steep scree gully down the South Face.
+It was time consuming to carefully make my way about 1,500 vertical feet down the loose gully, but it allowed me to bypass the crumbling and exposed rock on the ridge.
 Once off the steep portion of the face, I wandered through the trees and picked up the trail on the north side of Lodgepole Lake.”

-Be sure to use the link below to read Dave Pahlas’ entire trip report that covers several other peaks.
+Be sure to use the link below to read Dave Pahlas’ entire trip report which covers several other peaks.

-West Ridge/Southwest Face Route, Class 3-4, by Livingston Douglas
+West Ridge/Southwest Face, Class 3-4 by Livingston Douglas

 From the upper basin, proceed leftward/south-southeast by climbing the large boulders.
 Then, follow a steep gully of glacial moraine (sand, gravel, scree, and talus) due south to reach a flat area on the West Ridge at 10,460 feet.
 Be very careful in the steep gully, as the glacial moraine is dreadfully loose, particularly on the descent.
 You will knock down lots of rocks and will probably fall on your backside a few times when descending.
 You might even tumble a boulder down the slope.
 Class 3 difficulty.